Lucidreline/projectCreator/README.md

 # Project Creator
-A Yython automation app that gets you started with your project.
+A Python automation app that gets you started with your project.
 For windows.
 Not sure how this will work on Mac.

 ## Instalation
 You will need to install selenium